Tips for painting behind wood burners and fireplace surrounds

-When the area is ready for painting, dilute the first coat of Claypaint with around 1-2 parts water to 8-9 parts paint.
+When the area is ready for painting, dilute the first coat of Claypaint with around 20% water.
 This is especially important on porous surfaces like brick or plaster.
 Claypaint can be applied by brush or short pile roller.
 Follow with a full coat of Claypaint and you’re ready to go!

-Allow the paint to thoroughly dry over night before lighting your fire.
+Oh and don’t forget to allow the paint to thoroughly dry over night before lighting your fire…

 We’d love to see pictures of your painted fireplace or chimney breast using Earthborn paints.
 Head to our social channels below to share your project!